duke-malaria-collaboratory/BRAVA/README.md

     You can leave these options as-is if you'd like to first make sure the workflow runs without error on your machine before using your own dataset and custom parameters.

-    The default config file is suitable for initial testing, but we recommend using more cores if available.

 1. Do a dry run to make sure the snakemake workflow is valid.